Wool: Before current era

+12th and 13th centuries

 Economies of scale were instituted in the Cistercian houses, which had accumulated great tracts of land during the 12th and early 13th centuries, when land prices were low and labor still scarce.
 Raw wool was baled and shipped from North Sea ports to the textile cities of Flanders, notably Ypres and Ghent, where it was dyed and worked up as cloth.
-At the time of the Black Death (1346-1353), English textile industries consumed about 10% of English wool production.
-The English textile trade grew during the 15th century, to the point where the export of wool was discouraged.
-Over the centuries, various British laws controlled the wool trade or required the use of wool even in burials.
-The smuggling of wool out of the country, known as owling, was at one time punishable by the cutting off of a hand.
-After the Restoration of 1660, fine English woolens began to compete with silks in the international market, partly aided by the Navigation Acts; in 1699, the English Crown forbade its American colonies to trade wool with anyone but England herself.
+As trade connections expanded in medieval Europe, the Champagne fairs revolved around the production of wool cloth in small centers such as Provins.
+The network developed by the annual fairs meant that the woolens of Provins might find their way to Naples, Sicily, Cyprus, Mallorca, Spain, and even Constantinople.
+The wool trade developed into serious undertaking, a generator of capital, and in the 13th century, the wool trade became the economic engine of the Low Countries and central Italy.

 A great deal of the value of woollen textiles was in the dyeing and finishing of the woven product.
-In each of the centers of the textile trade, the manufacturing process came to be subdivided into a collection of trades, overseen by an entrepreneur in a system called by the English the "putting-out" system, or "cottage industry", and the by the Germans.
+In each of the centers of the textile trade, the manufacturing process came to be subdivided into a collection of trades, overseen by an entrepreneur in a system called by the English the "putting-out" system, or "cottage industry", and the Verlagssystem by the Germans.
 In this system of producing wool cloth, once perpetuated in the production of Harris tweeds, the entrepreneur provides the raw materials and an advance, the remainder being paid upon delivery of the product.
 Written contracts bound the artisans to specified terms.
 Fernand Braudel traces the appearance of the system in the 13th-century economic boom, quoting a document of 1275.
 The system effectively bypassed the guilds' restrictions.
+In the same year, 1275, the English crown had imposed an export tax on wool called the "Great Custom".